 An Annual Soil Test Aids Good Nutrient Balance

 A good soil test every year helps identify these conditions and avoids their possibly damaging effects.
 It is a mistake not to take soil samples properly and use them for the benefit of the soils and the crops to be grown there.

 First of all, take the needed soil tests far enough ahead of time to be sure there is sufficient time to receive and consider fertilizer and soil amendment recommendations, locate the required materials, and apply them in a timely manner.

 Timing the Soil Sampling, Fertilizer Application

-For liming materials and trace elements such as iron, manganese or copper: if you intend planting corn in the spring, plan to apply these materials the previous autumn for best response from the crop.
+For liming materials and trace elements such as iron, manganese or copper: if you intend on planting corn in the spring, plan to apply these materials during the autumn prior for best response from the crop.

-Before corn is hip-high in the spring, is generally considered the time to sample in order to see soil fertility levels at their best.
-(Provided that the soil is not drought stressed, that large amounts of sulfur have not been applied in the last two to six months, and that sampling avoids areas where nitrogen has been knifed in, or recently broadcast in large amounts.
-Because any of these situations could significantly lower the soil pH and make it appear that lime is needed when such is not the case.)
+Before corn is hip-high in the spring is generally considered the time to sample in order to see soil fertility levels at their best (Provided that the soil is not drought stressed, that large amounts of sulfur have not been applied in the last two to six months, and that sampling avoids areas where nitrogen has been knifed in, or recently broadcast in large amounts.
+Any of these situations could significantly lower the soil pH and make it appear that lime is needed when such is not the case).
 Otherwise, to see soils at the lowest fertility levels sample as soon after harvest as possible where drought is not a factor.